Rashedul/diffER/README.md

         <li> Split the genome into non-overlapping bins.</li>
         <li> Calculate the number of samples per group that have (or have not) peaks in each bin.</li>
         <li> Fisher’s exact test to identify the differentially enriched bins between two groups.</li>
-		<li> Merged the neighboring bins that are differentially enriched.</li>
+		<li> Merge the neighboring bins that are differentially enriched.</li>
       </ol>
       <br>
     </td>